c-boulin/new-back-office-front/docs/ARCHITECTURE.md

 ## Authentication

-- Global, mandatory internal SSO via OIDC + PKCE. `oidcClient` in `src/lib/oidcClient.ts`.
-- `LoginPage` shows one button: **Continue with SSO**.
-There is no password form anywhere, including for super-admins.
+Two supported methods, both first-class:

+- **Internal SSO** — OIDC + PKCE via `oidc-client-ts` (`src/lib/oidcClient.ts`).
+- **Username / password** — dedicated endpoints under
+  `src/features/auth/password/{api,schemas,adaptors,types}.ts`.
+Credentials are
+  validated with Zod on submit; the server returns the same session shape as SSO.

+Which methods are enabled is controlled by `env.auth.ssoEnabled` and `env.auth.passwordEnabled` in `src/lib/env.ts`.
+At least one must be enabled;
+`LoginPage` renders only the flows that are on.

+Shared pipeline — every method must respect it:

+- `authStore.method: "sso" | "password"` discriminates the active session.
+  Both methods produce the same session shape, expose the same `accessToken` under the same `Authorization: Bearer` header, and use the same tenant + permission model.
 - `AuthProvider` boots the session, listens for `userLoaded`, `accessTokenExpired`, `silentRenewError`, and cross-tab `storage` events.
-- `httpClient` interceptor refreshes silently on 401 with a single-flight promise; on failure it flips `authStore.status` to `expired` and `SessionExpiredDialog` prompts a fresh sign-in.
+- `httpClient` interceptors refresh silently on 401 with a single-flight promise, selecting `refreshSsoSession` or `refreshPasswordSession` based on `authStore.method`.
+On failure it flips `authStore.status` to `expired` and `SessionExpiredDialog` prompts a fresh sign-in — the same recovery path for both methods.

 ## Data flow (Validator-Adaptor)